-Paul Lowe is our Chief Executive and fulfils the roles of two non-ministerial office holders: the Registrar General for Scotland and the Keeper of the Records of Scotland.
+Janet Egdell is our Interim Chief Executive and holds two non-ministerial officer roles: the Registrar General for Scotland and the Keeper of the Records of Scotland.

 Further information about the work of NRS can be found at: What We Do | National Records of Scotland (nrscotland.gov.uk).